MerosCrypto/Meros/docs/Protocol/Merit.md

 Merit is a blockchain used to:

-- Archive Consensus, providing a complete overview, which then provides nodes with a complete overview of the Transactions.
+- Archive Transactions and their Verifications, providing a complete overview of the network's contents.
-- Distribute Merit.
+- Coordinate the Difficulties and Gas Price.
-- Mint new Meros.
+- Mint Merit and Meros.

 ### BlockHeader Data Type